pustotnik/zenmake/docs/quickstart.rst

        type was specified for ZenMake command.
 =====  =======================================================================

-In case of using python the file ``buildconf.py`` with the same values as above would look like this:
+In case of using python config the file ``buildconf.py`` with the same values as above would look like this:

 .. code-block:: python